 What can you do to protect yourself?

+If the merchant has a chip-enabled reader, insert your chip card at all times for the most protection.
 Pay close attention to the ATM machines you use and always keep your card with you at the places you shop.
 When paying a restaurant tab with a card, pay at the register, don't let the waiter take your card out of your sight.
 When using an ATM, take the time to check that there is nothing suspicious about the machine.

 If you do use an ATM while in South America or Mexico, we recommend that you monitor your accounts closely and consider closing the card and order a new one soon after your return.
 You can do this by calling us at 831.479.6000 or 888.4BAYFED (888.422.9333)